-- 1a.
-Without prejudice to Article 17.4, disclosure of inside information by a person intending to make a takeover bid for the securities of a company or a merger with a company to parties entitled to the securities, shall also constitute a market sounding, provided that: - (a) the information is necessary to enable the parties entitled to the securities to form an opinion on their willingness to offer their securities, and - (b) the willingness of parties entitled to the securities to offer their securities is reasonably required for the decision to make the take over bid or merger. - 2.
+- (d) by a third party acting on behalf of or on the account of any of (a) to (c) above, in order to gauge the interest of potential investors in a possible transaction and the conditions relating to it such as its potential size or pricing. - 2.
+Without prejudice to Article 17(5), disclosure of inside information by a person intending to make a takeover bid for the securities of a company or a merger with a company to parties entitled to the securities, shall also constitute a market sounding, provided that: - (a) the information is necessary to enable the parties entitled to the securities to form an opinion on their willingness to offer their securities, and - (b) the willingness of parties entitled to the securities to offer their securities is reasonably required for the decision to make the takeover bid or merger.

+- 3. In this Regulation, the expression "a disclosing market participant" shall refer to a natural or legal person falling into any of the categories set out in points (a) to (d) of paragraph 1 and paragraph 2, who discloses information in the course of a market sounding. - 4.
 A disclosing market participant shall, prior to conducting a market sounding, specifically consider whether the market sounding will involve the disclosure of inside information.
 The disclosing market participant shall make a written record of its conclusion and the reasons for that conclusion.
 It shall provide the records to the competent authority upon request.
-This obligation shall apply separately to each disclosure of information throughout the course of the market sounding and the records referred to in this paragraph shall be updated accordingly. - 3.
-For the purposes of Article 7b(1), a disclosure of inside information made in the course of a market sounding shall be deemed to have been made in the normal course of the exercise of a person's employment, profession or duty where:

-(a) the disclosing market participant has complied with the obligations set out in paragraph 2 above with regard to that information; and

-(b) the disclosure is made in accordance with the conditions set out in paragraph 4 of this Article.
+This obligation shall apply separately to each disclosure of information throughout the course of the market sounding and the records referred to in this paragraph shall be updated accordingly.

+- 5. For the purposes of Article 7b(1), a disclosure of inside information made in the course of a market sounding shall be deemed to have been made in the normal course of the exercise of a person's employment, profession or duty where: - (a) the disclosing market participant has complied with the obligations set out in paragraph 4 above; and - (b) the disclosing market participant complies with the conditions set out in paragraph 6 of this Article. - 6.
+In order for paragraph 5 to apply, the disclosing market participant must: - (a) before making the disclosure: - (i) obtain the consent of the person receiving the market sounding to receive inside information;

-- 4. In order for paragraph 3 to apply, the disclosing market participant must: - (a) inform the person to whom the disclosure is made that: - the information he is to receive comprises inside information, according to the disclosing market participant's assessment; - (ii) he will be prohibited from using that information, or attempting to use that information by acquiring or disposing of, for his own account or for the account of a third party, financial instruments relating to that information; - (iii) he will be prohibited from using that information, or attempting to use that information, by cancelling or amending an order which has already been placed concerning a financial instrument to which the information relates; - (iv) by agreeing to receive the information he is also agreeing to, and must, keep the information confidential; and
+- (ii) inform the person receiving the market sounding that he will be prohibited from using that information, or attempting to use that information, by acquiring or disposing of, for his own account or for the account of a third party, financial instruments relating to that information; - (iii) inform the person receiving the market sounding that he will be prohibited from using that information, or attempting to use that information, by cancelling or amending an order which has already been placed concerning a financial instrument to which the information relates; - (iv) inform the person receiving the market sounding that by agreeing to receive the information he is also agreeing to, and must, keep the information confidential;